nikimanoledaki/bank/README.md

 I want to make a withdrawal of 1000

 As a user,
-So that I can keep track of my expenditures
-I want to be able to print an account statement
+So that I can keep track of my debit and credit transactions I want to print an account statement

 As a user,
-So that I can see how much I own
-I want to see my balance

-As a user,
 so that I can see when I deposited or withdrew money
-I want to see the date as 14/01/2012
+I want my account statement to show transaction dates as 14/01/2012

-As a user,
-So that I can keep track of my account
-I want to see the amount in my credit and debit accounts separately
 ```

 ## Getting started